jjvanzon/JJs-Music-Production-2020-2024/README.md

     - [x] 2nd repeat with synth lead, low string hung.
     - [x] 1 announcing chord was bairly audible.
     - [x] ~~Why are a stretch of violin legato channels all left channel in one case?
 For echo effect?~~ \> Yes
-    - [ ] Pattern 4: Violin Full persistent chord's 3rd note may not match 2nd half of pattern.
+    - [x] Pattern 4: Violin Full persistent chord's 2nd note may not match the 2nd chord.
+Muting it there.
     - [ ] Pattern 4: Whistle is weird (listen solo)
     - [ ] Pattern 7: Gem stops whistle
     - [ ] Extend final chord